WuyangLI/kafka-pyspark-elasticsearch-integration-test/README.md

 #Kafka-Pyspark-Elasticsearch integration test using docker-compose
 ##Overview
-This is piece of work based on my two-week experience on Docker and Docker compose, inspired by Anatoliy Plastinin’s blog[1](http://blog.antlypls.com/blog/2015/10/05/getting-started-with-spark-streaming-using-docker/
+This is piece of work based on my two-week experience on Docker and Docker compose, inspired by Anatoliy Plastinin’s blog [[1](http://blog.antlypls.com/blog/2015/10/05/getting-started-with-spark-streaming-using-docker/)].
-).
 If you use scala, Anatoliy’s blog is strongly recommended.
 If you play with pyspark or more familiar with python, maybe this would be a good start.
 As I'm a newbie to Docker and Docker compose, I would appreciate if you point out any bad practices or wrong doings in my code and blog.
 This is an example of integration test for a spark streaming job.
 The spark job retrieves data from kafka, processes it, and then save the output to elasticsearch.
 The versions of all the components are listed below:

 |Name	        |version               |